jugeeya/UltimateTrainingModpack/README.md

 At any time in Training Mode, you can press `Shield + Down Taunt` to save the state of training mode.
 This will save the position, state, and damage of each fighter, which can then be reverted to at any time with `Shield + Up Taunt`.
 With the mirroring setting, loading the save state will flip the positions, allowing you to practice your skills facing both directions.
 Use this instead of the built-in training mode reset!

-You can switch Save State slots by using `Grab + Left Taunt` to switch to a previous slot and `Grab + Right Taunt` to switch to the next.
+You can switch Save State slots by using the associated toggle!
 There are 5 slots you can save, and they are persisted between loads of the game!

 The following attributes are saved in the save states: